ishaanbedi/quizify/README.md

 ## Feedback

-If you have any feedback, please reach out to me at hi@ishaanbedi.in
+If you have any feedback, please reach out to me at hi@ishaanbedi.com

 ## **License**